bonami/collections/docs/type-classes.md

 Applicative defines abstract methods:
 - `pure` - wraps single value into `Applicative` instance.
 Or more theoretically: pulls impure value into `Applicative` instance context.
-- `ap` - applies single value to callback in context of `Applicative`
+- `product` - creates product of two values in context of `Applicative`.
+Simply put, combines to values into array tupple wrapped in `Applicative` instance
 - `map` - maps over values in context of `Applicative`

 Class that mixin this trait needs to implement them.
 It should implement them in a way, that they obey applicative laws.